What Can You Do with a Communications Major?

 - Evaluate and respond to complex problems related to designing and delivering communications

-- Apply professional, ethical and socially-sensitive communication practices
+- Apply professional and ethical and socially-sensitive communication practices

 Is a Communications Degree Worth It?
 What Employers Really Want

-A communications degree is worth it because employers really are looking for employees with highly developed soft skills and are having trouble finding them.
+In a word, yes!
+Employers are on the lookout for employees with highly developed soft skills and are having trouble finding them.
 Inside Higher Ed reported, citing a survey by education technology company Cengage, that the most in-demand skill the 500 hiring managers, 150 HR professionals and 1,500 college students and graduates noted was listening skills, followed by attention to detail and effective communication.

 Joe Cote is a staff writer at Southern New Hampshire University.
 Follow him on Twitter @JoeCo2323.